SOMEASVAR/Experiment-7/README.md

 # Object Creation Outside Main Class

 ## Aim:
-  To write a Java program using inheritance and Properties one class can acquire the properties of others.
+  To write a Java program to create an object outside the main class.

 ## Algorithm